sparkbox/sparkle/readme.md

 From your friends at [Sparkbox](https://seesparkbox.com).

+## Spin Up the Sparkle Styleguide in a Browser
+1. From the root, run `npm run docs` to create the styleguide directory
+1. Navigate to the directory `cd styleguide`
+1. Run `python -m SimpleHTTPServer 3000` to spin up the project locally
+1. Navigate to localhost:3000 in your browser

 ## Creating a Sparkle Sub-System

 - Default Sass Map with at least three example values.
 - A function to access the map.
 - A value added to the settings map to enable/disable the utility classes.
 - Utility classes that meet this criteria:
     - A check for if the utility class is enabled/disabled.
     - Utility classes should be written to accept a namepspace.
     - Utility classes should be written to loop through all of the values in the map.
     - Loop includes media query prefixes for the class to be called at certain breakpoints.
 - Write test to check the function and class names.
 - Write documentation that can be configurable to the settings.

 ## Mixins